 Eligibility for mentorship in Canada

-To be able to apply to for the mentorship program at ERIEC you will need to be:
+To apply for the mentorship program at ERIEC you must be:

-educated and have 2+ years of experience in their field outside of Canada
+- educated and have 2+ years of experience in your field outside of Canada

 - changing careers in Canada and have the education to support the change

 - job-ready and have a resume and have completed (or willing to take) a job search workshop